inversepolarity/ZYT/README.md

 ### Rationale

-- Privacy runs both ways, draw the blinds on parts of YouTube that intrude upon your senses.
+- Privacy is a two-way street, draw the blinds on parts of YouTube that intrude upon your senses.
 - Make your Youtube experience less addictive.
 You are NOT the product, especially if the service is free.
 - Toggle features on/off based on your needs and boundaries.
 - Participate in making YouTube a better product while engaging in a minium amount of electronic civil disobedience.